andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 #### Step 3 - Add final touches

-* Make sure there is only one NIC with gateway configured:
+* Make sure there is only one NIC with gateway configured, and disabled all unused adapters (in this deployment we only use 2 adapters (Ethernet and Ethernet 2))
 ```powershell
 #make sure there is only one management NIC with IP address (setup is complaining about multiple gateways)
     Invoke-Command -ComputerName $servers -ScriptBlock {